dogelore-tcg/game/README.md

 # NOTE:
 `This is a testing branch and is not stable.
-It will be updated many times and may contain errors.` 'THIS BRANCH IS NOT REPRESENTITIVE OF THE FINAL OR CURRENT PRODUCT'
+It will be updated many times and may contain errors.`

+`THIS BRANCH IS NOT REPRESENTITIVE OF THE FINAL OR CURRENT PRODUCT`